xbeat/Machine-Learning/README.md

 The kernel trick is a powerful technique in machine learning that allows linear classifiers to operate in high-dimensional feature spaces without explicitly computing the coordinates of the data in that space.
 This method is particularly useful for Support Vector Machines (SVMs) and other algorithms that rely on the inner products between data points.

+## Semi-Implicit Variational Inference (SIVI) Presentation

+Introduction to Semi-Implicit Variational Inference (SIVI)

+Semi-Implicit Variational Inference (SIVI) is an advanced technique in machine learning that enhances the flexibility of variational approximations.
+Introduced by Mingzhang Yin and Mingyuan Zhou in their 2018 ICML paper, SIVI addresses limitations of traditional variational inference methods by using a more expressive family of distributions.

 ## Mastering SQL Query Execution Order

 SQL Query Execution Order